thedarkwriter/courseware-lms-content/_lmscontent/facts/what_are_they?/content.md

-Puppet automatically creates a set of variables for you called `facts`. <a href="https://puppet.com/docs/puppet/latest/lang_facts_and_builtin_vars.html">Facts</a> contain useful information integral to a node, such as its operating system, its hostname, or its IP address.
+Puppet automatically creates a set of variables for you called `facts`.
+You will learn more about how variables work in Puppet later in the course.
+For now, just know that a variable is a placeholder for a reusable piece of data. <a href="https://puppet.com/docs/puppet/latest/lang_facts_and_builtin_vars.html">Facts</a> contain useful information integral to a node, such as its operating system, its hostname, or its IP address.
 Use this information to create conditional logic: make code behave a certain way based on a set of conditions.
 To see a list of all the facts available, type the command `facter -p` on any system with Puppet installed.

 ## Task: